JabariD/alltime-nfl-roster-generator/docs/design.md

 ## 1. Overview

-We want to create a **systematic, programmatic pipeline** that generates an All-Time Madden 26 Legends roster (≈3,500 players).
-The system uses **Pro Football Reference (PFR)** as the primary data source and translates football stats, honors, and physicals into **Madden attributes**.
+I want to create a **systematic, programmatic pipeline** that generates an All-Time Madden YYYY Legends roster (≈3,500 players).
+The system uses available data sources as the primary data source and translates football stats, honors, and physicals into **Madden attributes**.
 The design emphasizes:

 * **Reproducibility:** Deterministic runs with versioned configs and data snapshots.
 * **Explainability:** Every attribute traceable to data and documented rules.